Your employment contracts are legally binding agreements between you (the employer) and your staff member (the employee).

 - Failure to pay your employee pay in lieu of notice of termination.

 This is by no means an exhaustive list.
-If you're an employer who has made mistakes in your employment relationship, from an unlawful deduction to a fundamental breach, get in touch with our employment law solicitors for support.
+If you are an employer who has made mistakes in your employment relationship, from an unlawful deduction to a fundamental breach, contact our employment lawyers today for support by calling 0808 501 6651.

 Common examples of an employee breach of contract

-We've looked at an employer's breach, now let's consider your employees.
+We have looked at an employer's breach, now let us consider your employees.
 Here are some typical examples of employee contract breaches.

 Breaches of express terms